Anthony Farrar-Hockley: Military career

 At the outbreak of the Second World War in September 1939, at the age of 15, Farrar-Hockley ran away from school and enlisted in the ranks with the Gloucestershire Regiment.
 After the discovery of his age he was discharged.
 In 1941 he enlisted again and was posted to the 70th (Young Soldiers) Battalion, Glosters.
-In November 1942 he was commissioned and posted to the new 1st Airborne Division seeing action with the Parachute Regiment in Italy, France and Greece.
-He was still only 20 in 1944 when he was given command of a company in the 6th (Royal Welch) Parachute Battalion and later won a Military Cross in Greece whilst resisting the communist rebellion in Athens.
+He was promoted to sergeant while still aged 17 and only 18 when he was commissioned into the Wiltshire Regiment, before transferring to the Parachute Regiment in November 1942.
+In November 1942 he was commissioned and posted to the new 1st Airborne Division seeing action with the Parachute Regiment in Italy and Southern France and Greece.
+He was still only 20 in 1944 when he was given command of a company in the 6th (Royal Welch) Parachute Battalion and later won a Military Cross in Greece whilst resisting the communist rebellion in Athens during the Greek Civil War.

 After post-war service with the Gloucestershire Regiment, having gained a permanent commission in that regiment in April 1945, in Palestine during the Palestine Emergency, Farrar-Hockley fought in the Korean War, still with the Glosters as adjutant.
 He provided inspiring leadership during the Battle of the Imjin River and fight for Hill 235.
 "A" Company had undergone lengthy attack, taken severe officer casualties and was struggling.
 Farrar-Hockley volunteered to reinforce the company and his presence had an immediate effect.
 The company were able to retrench and hold on for some time.
 Nevertheless, they became surrounded, ran out of ammunition, and after hand-to-hand fighting with bayonets were ordered to withdraw.
-Farrar-Hockley organised an orderly withdrawal but as one of the last to leave the position he was captured.
-The Glosters became known as the Glorious Glosters and he was awarded the Distinguished Service Order, although he was a captain and the DSO was usually reserved for more senior ranks.
+Farrar-Hockley organised an orderly withdrawal, but as one of the last to leave the position he was captured.
+The Glosters became known as the Glorious Glosters and he was appointed a Companion of the Distinguished Service Order (DSO), although he was a captain and being appointed a DSO was usually reserved for more senior ranks.
 His citation stated:

 Throughout this desperate engagement on which the ability of the Battalion to hold its position entirely depended, Captain Farrar-Hockley was an inspiration to the defenders.
 His outstanding gallantry, fighting spirit and great powers of leadership heartened his men and welded them into an indomitable team.
 His conduct could not have been surpassed.